1900s photographs

 Pioneer surfers introduced heavy ribbed plywood stand-up skis/boards just after WWII and SLSC clubbies rode plywood ‘Toothpick’ boards in the waves through the early 50s.

 Everything changed after the 1956 Melbourne Olympic Games where surfing was a demonstration sport.
-American and Hawaiian surfing teams demonstrated their now light weight balsa Malibu boards in Melbourne and Sydney and sold their boards to local enthusiasts.
+American and Hawaiian surfing teams demonstrated their new light weight balsa Malibu boards in Melbourne and Sydney and sold their boards to local enthusiasts.
 The lighter more manoeuvrable American Malibu’s soon found their way to WA and opened the door for women and children to also enjoy board riding.

 In the 60s inflated black rubber surf shooters were also available on Scarborough beach for hire for one shilling for half an hour.